This lesson is in the early stages of development (Alpha version)

 • A script is a text file containing a sequence of commands

-• The for statement takes a list and run commands for each of the elements in the list by iterating through that list
+• The for statement takes a list and run commands for each of the elements in the list by iterating through the list items

-• Job script is used to launch a computation on an HPC system
+• A job script is used to launch a computation job on an HPC system.

 Glossary